- Discuss the risk factors for hypertension.

 Postexercise hypotension defines a drop in blood pressure that follows the first minutes after an exercise session.

-Some hypertensive causes are hereditary, which means they relate to the biological process responsible for passing traits from one generation to the next.
+Some hypertensive causes are hereditary, which relates to the biological process responsible for passing traits from generation to generation.

 Blood Pressure Risk Factors